PM calls for breakthrough policies for Việt Nam’s int’l financial centre

 The documents must analyse Việt Nam's advantages, evaluate positive impacts alongside challenges and risks, propose risk mitigation measures, and recommend a distinct strategic approach for Việt Nam's international financial centre.

 They should identify priority areas and propose breakthrough policies for development, balancing regulatory frameworks with openness.
-Additionally, modern infrastructure with accessibility and smart human resources must be prioritised, according to the Government leader.
+Additionally, accessible modern infrastructure and smart human resources must be prioritised, according to the Government leader.

-He stated that proposals must clearly define strategies for attracting both direct and indirect foreign capital from public and private sectors in both physical and virtual environments, and determine financial resources at financial centres.
+He stated that proposals must clearly define strategies for attracting both direct and indirect foreign capital from both the public and private sectors, in physical and virtual environments, and determine financial resources for financial centres.
 They should identify development zones for financial centres' infrastructure, anticipate staffing needs, and outline management structures, he added.

-He assigned Permanent Deputy Prime Minister Nguyễn Hòa Bìinh to direct ministries, agencies, and localities in reviewing tasks and completing the reports, proposals, and draft documents, ensuring both progress and quality.
+He assigned Permanent Deputy Prime Minister Nguyễn Hòa Bình to direct ministries, agencies, and localities in reviewing tasks and completing the reports, proposals, and draft documents, ensuring both progress and quality.

 According to the Politburo's conclusion on establishing a comprehensive international financial centre in Hồ Chí Minh City and a regional financial centre in Đà Nẵng, these facilities will operate under exceptional management mechanisms that enhance competitiveness while implementing appropriate risk management and oversight protocols.

-Over the past time, the PM has directed numerous meetings with ministries, agencies, and the authorities of Hồ Chí Minh City and Đà Nẵng to develop the financial centre proposal.
+In recent times, the PM has chaired numerous meetings with ministries, agencies, and the authorities of Hồ Chí Minh City and Đà Nẵng in developing the financial centre proposal.
 These discussions have focused on key strategies including developing modern financial infrastructure, building leading payment and securities trading systems, attracting international talent with competitive incentives, and creating an appealing living and working environment for leading global financial experts.